gnulib/demo-adk-app/README.md

   Given a user request, the agent can decide which API(s) to call, in what order, and how to use the results—without any hardcoded rules or business logic.
 The LLM's reasoning ability enables it to create autonomous workflows on the fly.

 Even though the functionality here is limited to drawing and shuffling cards, this is a powerful demonstration of how LLM-based agents can act as a universal interface layer for any backend service with reasonable API endpoints.
 With minimal glue code, LLMs can bridge the gap between natural language and programmatic APIs, opening up new possibilities for rapid prototyping, automation, and conversational interfaces.

+> **Special thanks again to [Chase Roberts](https://deckofcardsapi.com/) for providing the Deck of Cards API, which made this demonstration possible.
+The open and well-documented API was essential in showcasing how LLM agents can interact with real-world services with minimal effort.**